-The main forms of recreation provided to both local residents and visitors is skiing; alpine; Nordic; snowboarding; and, in fiscal year 2012, added in the Timber Twister Alpine Coaster was joined by the new year-round Timber Flyer Zip Line, a 9-hole miniature golf course, and a new snow tubing park, now branded as the Spirit Mountain Adventure Park.
+The main forms of recreation provided to both local residents and visitors is skiing; alpine; Nordic; snowboarding; and, added in fiscal year 2012, the Timber Twister Alpine Coaster was joined by the new year-round Timber Flyer Zip Line, a 9-hole miniature golf course, and a new snow tubing park, now branded as the Spirit Mountain Adventure Park.
 The Authority also hosts a professional snowmobile race, Snocross, the Duluth National, over Thanksgiving weekend.
 Summertime activities include special events, banquets, meetings, corporate events, mountain biking, and camping, with banquets becoming an even larger business for the Authority, with wedding receptions and corporate/other events.
 In the summer of 2012, the Authority installed a new four-place detachable lift to replace a similar lift and added a new chalet with a bar and restaurant and a new parking lot at the Grand Avenue Chalet entrance.
 During 2014, two mountain bike trails were constructed, which added lift access mountain biking to the list of summer attractions and further established Spirit Mountain as a year-round recreational facility.
-The Authority currently has eight mountain bike trails and a skills park.
+Currently, Spirit Mountain features 19 mountain bike trails and also a Duluth Traverse trailhead at the lower chalet.
+A pump track is also located at the Grand Avenue Chalet location.
+The All Weather Bike Trail is completed which provides a true beginner, downhill bike trail.
+Spirit Mountain hosts several large mountain biking events in which thousands of people attend.
+A jumping pillow has been added to the Adventure Park.
+In 2019, the Grand Avenue Nordic Center opened at the lower chalet.
+Spirit Mountain is responsible for all expenses and revenues from this operation.